 Develop a Spirit of Gratitude

-Are you intentional about developing a spirit of gratitude in your home?
+Are you intentional about teaching your kids about gratitude?
 It’s so important to do anytime of year, but especially around the Thanksgiving season.
 These family activities can help:

 The Bible reminds us over and over to give thanks.
 Read a different verse about Thanksgiving each day.
 Then write it down and hide it somewhere for your family to find.

-Make a thankful tree and have everyone in your family add something they are thankful for each day.
+Make a thankful tree from this Bible study and have everyone in your family add something they are thankful for each day.
 Your family will enjoy watching the tree grow throughout the month and reading what everyone is thankful for.

-Grow closer as a family and practice having a thankful heart with gratitude conversation starters.
+Grow closer as a family and practice having a thankful heart with gratitude prompts from the Gratitude Bible Study For Kids.
 Just read one during dinner each night and enjoy the discussion that will follow.